idguy04/ServerSide_Final_Assignment/README.md

 ### A full stack movies tracking application created as final project for server-side course.

-In this app you can search for any movie and view information about it (i.e. movie description, air time, cast and more)
+In this app you can search for any movie and view information about it (i.e. movie description, air time, cast and more).

+### Features

+- Movies search
+- Save Favorite Movies
+- Users Chat

+### Technologies

 - Front End: html, js and css
 - Back End: C#